 Dr B has hand-tailored my care to attack my illness and meet my needs.
 There is no doubt in my mind that he has been able to do this because of the groundbreaking work that is ongoing at the IMBCR.
 This research also helps physicians worldwide to take better care of their patients, which makes me feel good.

 I am alive because of his treatment.
 I tell people that, “If I didn’t know I have cancer, I wouldn’t know I was sick.”
-I am LIVING MY BEST LIFE!

 My most profound appreciation goes to Jim Berenson, IMBCR, and BCC.